-Anna Vignoles is Professor of Education at the University of Cambridge in the Faculty of Education.
-She is a Deputy Director of the Centre for the Analysis of Youth Transitions and the Centre for the Economics of Education.
+Before she was Professor of Education at the University of Cambridge in the Faculty of Education.
+She also was a Deputy Director of the Centre for the Analysis of Youth Transitions and the Centre for the Economics of Education.
 She is a Research Fellow at the Institute for Fiscal Studies and a Visiting Professor at the Institute of Education.

 Previously Anna was Professor of Economics of Education at the Institute Of Education and a Research Fellow at the London School of Economics.